Staff Profile

 CURRENT RESEARCH INTERESTS

 Proper maturation of the 3' terminus of messenger RNAs (mRNAs) is essential to ensure functional gene expression.
 Most eukaryotes employ alternative polyadenylation (APA) to increase the number of RNA isoforms transcribed from one gene, thus allowing not only production of different proteins but also tissue-specific diversification of the protein function.
 However, aberrant APA leads to disruption of gene expression with severe consequences on genome stability, and can cause human disease and cancer.
-I am studying the mechanisms regulated by RNA binding proteins and chromatin modifications that prevent aberrant APA in breast cancer cells, which can help identify possible therapeutic targets for breast cancer treatment/prevention.
+I am studying the mechanisms regulated by RNA binding proteins that prevent aberrant APA in breast cancer cells, which can help identify possible therapeutic targets for cancer treatment/prevention.

 Funders: JGW Patterson Foundation, BBSRC (co-investigator)